4 Microscale: the contractile unit

 Associated references

 The majority of our work on contractile unit results from our collaboration with L. Truskinovsky and J.M.
 Allain (Caruel, Allain, and Truskinovsky 2013, 2015; Caruel and Truskinovsky 2016, 2017).
 The results mentionned here have already been the object of a review, see (Caruel and Truskinovsky 2018, sec.
 2).
-In Section 4.3.7 we will present an application of the results obtained in the context of muscle contraction to the understanding of the molecular processes driving the neurotransmission.
+In Section 4.3.7 we will present an application of the results obtained in the context of muscle contraction to the understanding of the molecular processes driving neurotransmission.

 4.3.1 Fast transient response of muscle fibers

-2 this strong assumption is supported by several experimental studies showing that the first detachment events following the application of a quick change in load occur after a few millisecond Reconditi et al. (2004).
-In the interval, the number of cross-bridges is constant which allows measuring detect the conformational change in the attached motors.
+Importantly, in these fast timescale regimes the attachment-detachment events of individual myosin motors can be ignored, which means that the number of cross-bridges can be consiered constant.
+This strong assumption is supported by several experimental studies showing that the first detachment events following the application of a quick change in load occur after a few millisecond Reconditi et al. (2004).
+In the interval, the number of cross-bridges is constant which allows detecting the conformational change in the attached motors.

 In the following, we summarize our contribution to the understanding of the mechanics of this quick response, with a particular emphasis on the role played by the long-range elastic interactions on the syncronization of the power-strokes.